withastro/docs/src/pages/en/install/auto.md

 Astro will make the following changes to your config file:
 ```

-At this time, you can verify that any integrations have been added to your project configuation, as well as any required `install` actions have run.
+This message should show that your chosen integrations have been successfully added to your project configuation.
+(If not, you can always add them manually later.)

 ### Initialize a .git Repository (optional)